 Chris is a member of the Oak Group, a small but auspicious group of preservation minded painters formed in 1986.
 Since then, their sales of $3 Million have benefited non-profit environmental organizations for protection of open space.
-Her botanical work is featured in a permanent installation at Ventura County Art Museum.
+Her botanical work is featured in permanent installations at Ventura County Art Museum, Sedgwick Reserve, and Descanso Gardens.
 She is a Signature Member of several national pastel societies and Honorary Lifetime Member of Santa Barbara Art Association.

 “Painting is the pathway I chose for my life’s work, but it also chose me.
-It is the best way I can honor beauty and express my feelings with authenticity, true to what I see and feel in Nature.”
+It is the best way I can honor beauty and express my feelings, true to what I see and feel in Nature.”

 — Chris Chapman